-(a) All disputed violations may be appealed within seven (7) calendar days of the date of the ticket by completion of the Parking Waiver Form at the Parking Office.
+(a) All disputed violations may be appealed within fourteen (14) calendar days of the date of the ticket by completion of the Parking Waiver Form at the Parking Office.
 Any disputed decisions on waivers or violations will be reviewed by the Traffic Appeals Board at Portland State University.
-Any disputed decisions on waivers may be appealed to the Traffic Appeals Board at Portland State University within fifteen (15) calendar days of the postmark of notification.
+Disputes to the Traffic Appeals Board may be conducted in writing or in person at scheduled Traffic Appeals Board meetings.
+Any further dispute of decisions on waivers at Portland State University within fourteen (14) calendar days of the postmark of notification.

-(b) The Traffic Appeals Board will also provide an opportunity for a hearing if requested by the appealing party.
-Such hearing will be conducted without formal rules of evidence but will be tape recorded, and will provide an opportunity for presentation of evidence and cross examination of opposing witnesses.
-Decisions by the Traffic Appeals Board after the hearing will be in writing, but need not contain specific findings of fact and conclusions of law.
+(b) The Director of Auxiliary Services will also provide an opportunity for a hearing if requested by the appealing party.
+Such hearing will be conducted without formal rules of evidence, and will provide an opportunity for presentation of circumstances surrounding the issuance of the citation(s).
+Decisions by the Director of Auxiliary Services, after the hearing will be in writing, but need not contain specific findings of fact and conclusions of law.